zloedi/qonche/README.md

 # qonche
-qonche is a small quake-like console for games in 300 lines of C
+qonche is a tiny quake-like console in 300 lines of C